Local sensitivity-preserving random data down-sampling for experimental design: The general program

 \section{The general program}

 Having reviewed both matrix sketching techniques and sampling algorithms, we now return to our qualitative experimental design problem and apply these tools to address it.
 Specifically, our goal is to identify suitable experimental setups that preserve data sensitivity for parameter reconstruction~\eqref{eqn:optimization}, even when the data is down-sampled~\eqref{eqn:optimization_c}.
-To achieve this, we reformulate the task as a sketching problem over the {\gls{fim}}, allowing us to leverage results such as~\Cref{thm:matrixproductclose_mahoney} for theoretical guarantees.
+To achieve this, we reformulate the task as a sketching problem over the {\gls{fim}}, allowing us to leverage results such as~\Cref{thm:3matrixproductSketch} for theoretical guarantees.
 This reformulated problem, when executed numerically, is coupled with a sampling strategy.
-In particular, ensemble-based sampling methods—such as those described in~\eqref{EKS:Dynamics} and~\eqref{eq:CBSDynamics}—are employed to guide the selection process.
+In particular, ensemble-based sampling methods - such as those described in~\eqref{EKS:Dynamics} and~\eqref{eq:CBSDynamics} - are employed to guide the selection process.

-In the following sections, we begin by analyzing the structure of the \gls{fim}, which lays the foundation for applying sketching techniques.
-This is followed by the introduction of sampling methods as an algorithmic strategy for selecting informative data points.
-Additional practical considerations are discussed in subsection~\ref{ssec:PracticalConsiderations}.
+In the following sections, we begin by revisiting the structure of the \gls{fim}, which lays the foundation for applying sketching techniques~\Cref{ssec:setups}.
+This is followed by the integration of sampling methods as an algorithmic strategy for selecting informative data points~\Cref{ssec:sampling}.
+Additional practical considerations are discussed in~\Cref{ssec:PracticalConsiderations}.